The Golden Bird: East Asia

-In a Mongolian tale translated as Die goldenen Äpfel ("The Golden Apples"), a prince plants apple trees in a his garden, and they wield beautiful apples.
+In a Mongolian tale translated as Die goldenen Äpfel ("The Golden Apples"), a prince plants apple trees in his garden, and they wield beautiful apples.
 One year, however, the apples begin to disappear, and the prince asks his three sons to investigate into the matter.
 The youngest brother discovers that, at night, a rainbow appears and some birds fly about to eat the apples.
 The third son snatches a feather and shows it to his father, who proclaims that whoever brings him the bird shall inherit his throne.
 The third son begins the quest: he sacrifices his horse to feed a wolf who becomes his mount and guide, and eventually steals a horse from the chaan and rescues one of the Prince Olgör's daughters from an unwanted marriage.
 At the end of the tale, the wolf asks for a heavy golden axe to be made and to be used on him.
 The prince's third son, reluctantly, kills the wolf, but the animal changes back into his original human form.

 Africa

+May Augusta Klipple's 1938 study locates variants of type 550 in Africa among the Swahili and in Kordofan.

+North Africa

+In a North African tale translated from Arabic to Russian with the title "Молодой принц" ("Young Prince"), a king owns a garden with a magic tree that yields golden apples, but which are stolen every night.
+Thus, the king stands guard all night and discovers the culprit: a bird with golden plumage.
+The following morning, the king orders his sons to capture the bird: the princes lie in wait on different nights, but the elder two fail due to falling asleep, and the youngest manages to steal a single feather.
+The king guards the feather in a chest, forgetting about it for months, until he opens the chest again.
+He then orders his sons to fetch him the bird.
+The three princes go on a quest and part ways at a crossroads.
+The youngest prince walks into a road and suddenly his horse falls ill and dies, and a wolf appears to offer its help, explaining that the crossroads had an inscription: on one way, the rider would die, on the other, their mount.
+The prince agrees with the wolf's help and takes part in a chain of quests: for the fiery-golden bird, locked in a golden cage in a tree of gems, for a horse with golden teeth as quick as lightning, and for a princess more beautiful than the Moon who is located beyond seven seas, seven mountains and seven deserts.